Mmarzex/kubelab/README.md

  - Make sure to choose the same region as the kubelab controller.
  - Fill in the User Data field by copy/pasting from [kubelab/ubuntu-cloud-init.yml](https://raw.githubusercontent.com/EnigmaCurry/kubelab/kubelab/kubelab/ubuntu-cloud-init.yml).
- - Use the ssh key you generated for the kubelab controller (above), and at least one other backup key.
+ - Create and assign a new SSH key using the one generated above.

 ## Deploy kubernetes